EricZinda/Perplexity/backlog.md

                 there are no duplicates, they are legit combinations solution_groups_helper() gets the list of solutions
             Really blows up on this line:                 for combination in itertools.combinations(variable_assignments, combination_size):
-            Could be easily streamed
-                but: final_answer_groups() collects them all before returning
-                and: user_interface is designed to require all answers response_function could be designed to only pull as many as it needs
         Ideas:
-            If we stream it we can short circuit fast to answer yes or no We can also start returning answers quickly If we look at the size of actor and location, we can optimize and check differently
+            If we look at the size of actor and location, we can optimize and check differently
     - Need to implement "only a few files are large" and have it fail when there are a lot
     - "a file is a few megabytes" doesn't work